Simply bananas

 .

-During the mid-nineteenth century a response to 'painting by nature' (photography) was formed by artists and it developed rapidly through the emergence of new creative thought and experimentation.
+During the mid-nineteenth century a response to 'painting by nature' (photography) was formed by artists and developed rapidly through the emergence of new creative thought and experimentation.
 Artists began to express themselves in ways that not only embraced new techniques - mainly exaggerated colours and brushwork - but they produced paintings that were inspirational to other artists - creating a 'snowball' effect.

 Impressionism was the first, and probably the most successful movement – or *genre - to split away from realism (even today, Impressionism is one of the most popular styles of art) but up until then, realism had ruled for centuries.
 Art had therefore been comparatively easy to understand and judge with all artists seeking a realistic result.

 The new and different ways artists were presenting to the art world dictated that 'creativity' was now firmly in the frame, and that being the case, there was almost an obligation on individual artists to, at least, attempt to find a new and creative way of expressing themselves.
-This they would do by taking their lead from those with growing reputations for innovation whose bold venture into distorted reality had by this time gained acceptance and respectability through familiarisation and propinquity.
+This they would do by taking their lead from those with growing reputations for innovation whose bold venture into distorted reality had by this time gained acceptance and respectability through familiarisation.

-By the start of the twentieth century the proliferation of new creative forms of art began progressing at apace, catering for even the most extreme, and even bizarre, proposals of work submitted under the guise of art.
+By the start of the twentieth century the proliferation of new creative forms of art began progressing at apace, catering for even the most extreme, and even bizarre, proposals of work submitted under the guise of new art.
 New styles, or genres, popped up like mushrooms.

 Today, art genres include, but are not limited to, Realism, Impressionism, pointillism, expressionism, surrealism, pop art, abstract, cubism, modernism, - (and as John Lennon said "ism ism").
 They all served to complicate the issue adding to the 'modern confusion' surrounding art and making it almost impossible to answer the questions "what is art" and "how do we judge it"?
+Perhaps this begs the question “should art be judged at all”?
+Comments please?

 This way you can enjoy it all, like a kid in a candy store… even the sugar rush of blissful ignorance.